-I’m delighted to be sharing my review of Sam Carrington’s latest thriller, I Dare You on my blog today.
-With thanks to Sabah Khan from Avon Books for inviting me to take part.
+I’m delighted to be joining the blog tour for C.L.
+Taylor’s latest psychological thriller, Strangers.
+With thanks to Sanjana Cunniah at Avon Books for inviting me to take part.

 FOLLOW THE BLOG TOUR